Meet Our Clinicians

 Co-Owner

-Megan Davis has extensive experience in both public schools and private practice, where she provides thoughtful, individualized care to children, teens, and families.
-Her background in local schools allows her to guide parents with a clear understanding of educational systems and to help families navigate school procedures with confidence.
-In addition to her clinical work, Megan supervises graduate students in their school psychology training, supporting the next generation of professionals in the field.
+Megan Davis brings extensive experience in public schools and private practice to her work with children, teens, and families.
+Her background in school psychology allows her to guide parents through local educational systems with confidence, while also supervising graduate students in school psychology.

-Megan specializes in comprehensive psychoeducational evaluations, including Independent Educational Evaluations (IEEs) for Northern Virginia school districts.
-Her work helps families understand how their child learns, manages attention, and handles emotions.
-She has a particular passion for identifying reading difficulties and dyslexia, and she frequently works with families seeking clarity around ADHD, autism, learning disabilities, and emotional or behavioral concerns.
+Megan specializes in comprehensive psychoeducational evaluations, including Independent Educational Evaluations (IEEs).
+She helps families understand their child’s learning profile, with a particular passion for identifying dyslexia and reading difficulties.
+She frequently provides clarity around ADHD, autism, learning disabilities, and emotional concerns.
+Her reports are said to be both clear and thorough.

 Allie Farris, EdS